Niche-Squad/APSC-5984-ADS/labs/lab_04/readme.md

             "2022/10/08_trialC_trt2.txt"]
 ```

-In this example, you are provided with a list of file names.
 You might soon notice that the file names are coded in the following format: `YYYY/MM/DD_trialX_trtY.txt`.
-In this practice, we want to extract the date, trial, and treatment information from the provided list.
+In this practice, we want to extract the date, trial, and treatment information from each filename.

 We know that the file extension names are always occupied the last three characters of the file.
 We can use the indexing operation we learned earlier to extract the extension name: